Korean Folk Village: Location, access, and facilities

-There is a free shuttle bus that runs between Korean Folk Village and Suwon station.
-Round trip takes about 30 minutes.

-There is a ticket fee needed for admission into the Korean Folk Village.

 Facilities

-The facilities in the park cater towards the visitor's needs; entertainment, service and food.
-They consist of a traditional street market, restaurants, and showcases of traditional woodworking and metalworking techniques.
+The park's facilities consist of a traditional street market, restaurants, and showcases of traditional woodworking and metalworking techniques.
 Also, traditional dances, equestrian skills, and marriage ceremonies are performed at different locations around the park.
-Several arts and crafts shops with food produced by local artisans, recreational activities, and an ample selection of places to eat can be found as well.
+Several arts and crafts shops with food produced by local artisans, recreational activities, and restaurants can be found as well.

 The amusement park section has rides and games, an art museum, a sculpture garden, a Korean Folk Museum, and a World Folk Museum which highlights traditional lifestyles from around the world.

-The village was used as a filming location for Munhwa Broadcasting Corporation (MBC) 2012 drama Moon Embracing the Sun as local markets, private residences of commoners, and night scenes.
+The village was used as a filming location for Munhwa Broadcasting Corporation (MBC)'s 2012 drama Moon Embracing the Sun as local markets, private residences of commoners, and night scenes.

-There are various exhibition halls that provide a broadened view of the folk culture:
+The park features several exhibition halls: